Bharath2/iLQR/README.md

 #run optimization
 xs, us, cost_trace = controller.fit(x0, us_init)
 ```
 Note: The first run is slower since numba has to compile the functions.
-You can customise some parameters of iLQR (Look at the code for more info)
+Some parameters of iLQR controller can customised as per your needs (Look at the code for more info)

 #### Let's look at the results
 Displacement and Force applied with out constraint on force.